willasm/obsidian-open-weather/README.md

 # OpenWeather Plugin for Obsidian

+> <span style="color:#fb3c4b; display: block; width: 100%; text-align: center;">IMPORTANT NOTICE - THIS PLUGIN IS NOW DISCONTINUED!</span>
+>
+> <span style="color:#03c24f; display: block; width: 100%; text-align: center;">(Continue reading though - I have good news to announce as well)</span>
+>
+>
+> <span style="color:#3fbeff;">Open Weather has discontinued API 2.5 on which this plugin is based.
+They do offer API 3.0 which is free, but it requires a credit card to subscribe to the API.
+I'm not interested in giving some company a way to automatically charge me for something in the future when/if they decide to.
+I'm pretty sure that would never actually happen, but I can say that I am positively sure it can not happen if they do not have my credit card info.
+Also if they did start charging the users of this plugin (around 10,000 users) for some unforseen reason, that would have a lot of people very unhappy with me and that would be unpleasant to say the least...</span>
+>
+> <span style="color:#3fbeff;">One other point is that there are enough differences between the two API's that it would basically require a complete re-write of the plugin which leads into my good news...
+I have very nearly completed a new weather plugin based on the [Visual Crossing Weather API](https://www.visualcrossing.com/weather-api).
+It is free to subscribe to and does not require anything other than your email address.
+You can [sign up here](https://www.visualcrossing.com/sign-up).
+It offers many great features that were not included with Open Weather.
+For example, 15 complete forecast days while Open Weather only had 5 and for 21 hours out of every 24, day 1 and 5 did not return the full data for those days.
+VCW API also returns hourly data for every one of those 15 days while OW only returns the data in 3 hour blocks.
+Other nice features that VCW API offers and OW API is missing is weather alerts, data is returned in local time rather than GMT (No conversions needed).
+The API documentation is also much better and it has an active support forum.
+Overall it is just a nicer API to work with.</span>
+>
+> <span style="color:#3fbeff;">If you want to try the new plugin now you can find the [Visual Crossing Weather plugin here](https://github.com/willasm/vc-weather).
+It has some big improvements over the old plugin.
+It now has 5 locations you can get the weather data for as opposed to just one.
+I have doubled the number of weather templates from 4 to 8.
+There are now 2 statusbar strings which can be cycled every 30 seconds.
+The defaults are the first one has info on todays weather, the second displays info for tommorows weather.
+Note while this is still a work in progress it has almost every feature working now (Two feature that I still want to add are not yet completed).
+The documentation is also basically non-existent at the moment although I do have the complete list of current macros created (nearly 4000 already) and it is displayed in an easy to read table format.
+I have uploaded the main.js file as well if you would like to do a manual install or you could use the BRAT plugin to do the work for you.
+Anyone willing to Beta test it would be a huge help if they could provide any feedback.</span>
+>
+> <span style="color:#ffbe41;">Please note that the API was supposed to be discontinued 3 weeks ago, but as right now it is still returnig data.
+This could stop at any time!!!
+It is fortunate that it has continued this long as it has given me the time to write the new plugin.
+I will request the removal of this plugin from community plugins list when the API stops working or I have added the new plugin to community plugins list.</span>
+>
+> <span style="color:#41ffeb;">Thank you to all the plugins users since its creation, William McKeever</span>
+>

 ## Features
 - Display current weather in the statusbar
 - Insert current weather into your documents